JPMorgan Chase & Co. Analysts Give ArcelorMittal (AMS:MT) a €26.50 Price Target

-JPMorgan Chase & Co. set a €26.50 ($31.18) target price on ArcelorMittal (AMS:MT) in a research note issued to investors on Thursday morning, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a €26.50 ($31.18) price objective on ArcelorMittal (AMS:MT) in a research report sent to investors on Wednesday, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 ArcelorMittal has a 52-week low of €17.72 ($20.85) and a 52-week high of €30.76 ($36.19).